 Best Overall: Edible Arrangements

-Following a stint working at McDonald's, 17-year-old Tariq Farid used a small family loan to buy a local flower shop.
+Following a stint working at McDonald's, 16-year-old Tariq Farid used a small family loan to buy a local flower shop.
 Proving himself a precocious entrepreneur, Farid quickly expanded to four shops.
-Thirteen years later, these seeds bore fruit when Farid created Edible Arrangements, a franchise food business targeting the gifting segment.
-Now Edible Arrangements has more than 1,000 locations around the world.
+Fourteen years later, these seeds bore fruit when Farid created Edible Arrangements, a franchise food business targeting the gifting segment.
+Now Edible Arrangements has more than 1,200 locations around the world.

 Edible Arrangements earns the title of Best Overall for its broad selection, solid value, and flexible delivery.
 In addition to flower-inspired designs, Edible Arrangements offers many varieties of hand-dipped, chocolate-covered strawberries.

-Unique selections include the Lemon Icebox Berries (strawberries dipped in lemon white chocolate and coated with white chocolate "swizzle" or "white crispies"), the Strawberry Shortcake Cookies Box (white chocolate-dipped strawberries covered in graham cracker crumbles and bundled with strawberry cookies), and the Create Your Own Box, which you can fill with a wide variety of chocolate-coated fruits, including 18 different kinds of hand-dipped strawberries.
+Unique selections include the Strawberry Shortcake Cookies Box (white chocolate-dipped strawberries covered in graham cracker crumbles and bundled with strawberry cookies), and the Create Your Own Box, which you can fill with a wide variety of chocolate-coated fruits, including 14 different kinds of hand-dipped strawberries.

-Edible Arrangements offers free local delivery in areas with franchise locations, and also ships to almost anywhere in the United States via UPS.
-Prices range from around $30 to $80, plus shipping, if necessary.
+Edible Arrangements offers a flat delivery fee of $14.99 for areas with local franchise locations, and also ships to almost anywhere in the United States via UPS.

 Best Budget: Amazon